 Tofu is an ideal ingredient to stir-fry—it doesn't need a lot of cooking time and marries beautifully with Asian flavors.
-Perfect for vegetarian, vegan, and health-conscious home cooks, tofu stir-fries provide plenty of protein and a good dose of vegetables.
+Perfect for vegetarian, vegan, and all home cooks, tofu stir-fries provide plenty of protein and a good dose of vegetables.
 Many of these recipes are gluten free as well; just be sure to check the soy sauce label or use tamari instead.

 01 of 10

 Cashew chicken is a beloved Chinese-American stir-fry dish that mainly focuses on the chicken and nuts.
 This vegetarian version, however, replaces the chicken with tofu and adds plenty of vegetables.
 Tofu is stir-fried along with garlic and ginger, then bamboo shoots, mushrooms, celery, and bell pepper are added, and everything is cooked in vegetable broth and soy sauce.
 Cashews and green onions finish off the dish.

 02 of 10

 This easy tofu stir-fry is a simple combination of tofu, a variety of vegetables, and a mixture of soy sauce, lemon juice, and ginger.
 After the tofu is pressed, it marinates in the sauce and then is stir-fried along with cauliflower, broccoli, carrots, onion, bell pepper, snow peas, and mushrooms.
 Feel free to use whatever vegetables you have—this is a great recipe for cleaning out the fridge.

 03 of 10

 Peanut sauce is a typical Thai flavoring that adds a bit of sweetness and spice to a dish and works beautifully in this tofu and vegetable stir-fry.
 Tofu is cooked along with bell pepper, snow peas, and mushrooms and finished with a Sriracha-flavored peanut sauce.
 You can cut down the heat to make it more kid friendly.

 04 of 10

 This Chinese-restaurant-style broccoli and tofu stir-fry features a generous amount of sauce, making it perfect for pairing with steamed white rice or another whole grain like quinoa.
 The simple combination of broccoli and tofu gets a boost of flavor from garlic, onion, ginger, cayenne, and soy sauce.Continue to 5 of 10 below.

 05 of 10